DODGEBALL VOCABULARY: Check out this concise list of terminologies of dodgeball.

 Dodgeball UK was formed in 2009 by a London-based entrepreneur.
 He rustled up a group of mates who were all keen to have a go at throwing balls at each other.
 The rest is UK dodgeball history!

 Army dodgeball, also known as medic, consists of two teams, and is normally played in a medium-sized arena such as a basketball court or a parking lot.

 Dodgeball warm up games allow players to practice all the skills such as jumping, dodging and moving in different directions.
 This is good practice before the game starts.

 Skitbold is an Xbox dodgeball game by Microsoft.

 You can watch a YouTube video showing a few basic rules that you should know before you start playing dodgeball.
 You can also read through a complete set of UK dodgeball rules and regulations.

-There is a 1.2 meter x 9.1 meter neutral zone at the center of the playing surface.
+There is a 1.2 metre x 9.1 metre neutral zone at the center of the playing surface.
 This zone separates the two main playing areas of the dodgeball court.